Updated 7/7/17 - Reflect proper octoScope Pal product names

 octoScope TS-MESH block diagram

-The "Pal" blocks are octoScope's partner devices.
-Each can function in AP, STA or Monitor mode and support up to 32 virtual STAs.
-Each is based on an actual Qualcomm Atheros chipset, has an onboard processor and runs both an iperf3 server and IxChariot endpoint.
-The 4x4 models support from one to four transmit / receive chains, 20, 40, 80, 80+80 and 160 MHz channel bandwidth and 256 QAM.
-The 5 GHz version also supports MU-MIMO.
+The Pals are octoScope's partner devices that can function in AP, STA or Monitor mode and support up to 32 virtual STAs.
+Each is based on a Qualcomm Atheros chipset, has an onboard processor and runs both an iperf3 server and IxChariot endpoint.

 A key feature of all Pals is they can report / log all the status information you see in the screenshot below including beacon and data RSSI, BSSID, channel congestion and transmit and receive link rates.